-- 3.1 Identify common aspirations for good local governance to provide a basis for evaluating costs, benefits and disadvantages of amalgamation and status quo of the municipalities relative to their current independent status. - 3.2 List the issues whichthat the Assembly believes needs to be satisfactorily resolved for amalgamation to merit consideration. - 3.3 Detail recommendation(s) concerning the amalgamation of Victoria and Saanich, including any conditions that need to be satisfied if an amalgamation was to proceed. - 3.33.4 List issues related to and recommendations for addressing identified issues with regard to the implementation and the integration of the municipalities undershould the Assembly recommend amalgamation.
+- 3.1 Advise the respective Councils on whether or not the municipalities should proceed towards amalgamation or any other recommendations. - 3.13.2 Identify common aspirations for good local governance to provide a basis for-evaluating costs, benefits and disadvantages of amalgamation and status quo of the municipalities relative to their current independent status. - 3.3 List the issues that which the Assembly believes needs to be satisfactorily resolved for amalgamation to merit consideration, including issues related to the implementation and integration of the municipalities under amalgamation. - 3.4 Detail recommendation(s) concerning the amalgamation of Victoria and Saanich, including any conditions that need to be satisfied if an amalgamation was to proceed. - 3.23.5 List issues and recommendations for addressing identified issues with regard to the implementation and the integration of the municipalities should the Assembly recommend amalgamation.